stactools-packages/esa-cci-lc/README.md

 ### Tests

-Due to the large file sizes the data files for the tests are missing in this repository.
+Due to the large file sizes, the data files for the tests are missing in this repository.
 To run the tests, please download the files for 1992, 2015, 2016 and 2020 from the [Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-land-cover?tab=form).
 You can download them all at once in a ZIP or gzipped TAR file and then extract the `.nc` files to the `tests/data-files/external` folder.

-Due to the missing data, the CI doesn't run any tests for item generation!
+The CI doesn't run any tests for item generation due to the missing data files.
+Please ensure you've tested the changes against the data files locally!

 Also, due to the long processing time of the tests with COGs conversion (in total 3-4 hours on my local machine), the tests by default run without COG processing (i.e. `--nocog` is enabled).